-Have You Ever Asked Yourself These Questions Regarding EHR Implementation?
+Have You Asked These Questions Regarding EHR Implementation?

 We all know the tragic story of Thomas Duncan, the Texas patient who died of Ebola in October 2014.
 According to the Washington Post, the healthcare system that runs Texas Health Presbyterian initially said that a nurse had not shared Duncan’s travel history with the entire medical team, releasing a statement saying that his travel history was not visible to both the doctor and the nurse in the hospital’s electronic health records (EHR).